Quitch/GW-AI-Overhaul/README.md

 ## Known issues

 - Some users have reported sometimes in a battle the sim can freeze while the UI continues to respond.
-This is being tracked through [issue 79](https://github.com/Quitch/GW-AI-Overhaul/issues/79), with the current common factors appearing to be the player using bots and the enemy featuring a Cluster Security commander.
-Please use [issue 79](https://github.com/Quitch/GW-AI-Overhaul/issues/79) to report if you encounter this bug.
+This is being tracked through [issue 79](https://github.com/Quitch/GW-AI-Overhaul/issues/79).

 ## Recommended mods